Life-changing decisions can stem from many things

 For me, taking the plunge into self-employment is the end result of my journey following the sudden death of a loved one last year.
 It may sound cliché but I now understand why many people effect change in their lives after suffering a loss.

-Grief can be a baffling experience, and I can say without hesitation I have never felt anything like it.
-It’s something you move through not get over – and it can create a huge shift in your outlook.
+Grief can be a baffling experience.
+I can say without hesitation I have never felt anything like it.
+It’s something you move through not get over.
+It can create a huge shift in your outlook.

 But first I wanted to share why Fraser People is more than just a name to me